tommilligan/nervous-efficient-rebel/README.md

 # nervous-efficient-rebel (NER) service

-This is a fat service providing Named Entity Recognition (NER).
+This is a thin service providing a modern server wrapper for the Stanfords Named Entity Recognition (NER) Java service.

-It aims to wrap a fat internal Java server in a thin external Node server This provides additional feature such as:
+It aims to wrap a plain Java HTTP service in a thin Node server for external exposure to the internet.

+It provides additional feature such as:

-* authorizatino
+* HTTP status codes
 * JSON syntax
+* HTTP-signature authentication

 ## Structure